-@REFDallas, CEO, company, culture, disaster recovery plan, Excellence, Family, Great Leaders, Hurricane Sandy, Inc. Magazine, Leader, Leadership, Lone Star College, Owner, President, Renaissance Executive Forums Dallas, respond, response team, Safety, Sandy Hook Elementary, take control, Top Executive, Tragedy
+@REFDallas, CEO, company, culture, disaster recovery plan, Excellence, Family, Great Leaders, Hurricane Sandy, Inc. Magazine, Leader, Leadership, Lone Star College, Mike Miller, Owner, President, Renaissance Executive Forums Dallas, respond, response team, Safety, Sandy Hook Elementary, take control, Top Executive, Tragedy

 When issues arise, take control quickly, before the situation controls you.

 2.)
-Build a feeling of Safety – let them know what your company does to prevent similar tragedies at your location and review the relevant policies that are in place to protect them and make your workplace as safe as possible.
+Build a feeling of Safety – let them know what your company does to prevent similar tragedies at your place and review the relevant policies that are in place to protect them and make your workplace as safe as possible.

 4.)
 Do SOMETHING – you may not be in the area where the tragedy occurs, but you can send cards to people, care packages, or collect donations to help.
 Click on the photo here to read a great article that lists all the things companies have done in the Connecticut area in response to the Sandy Hook Elementary tragedy as an example.